-It seems that one of the thing Americans fear the most, is an IRS audit, and understandably so.
+It seems that one of the things Americans fear the most, is an IRS audit, and understandably so.
 Despite the universal fear, audit numbers are down to an all-time low.
-According AccountingToday, More than 150,000,000 Americans filed taxes in 2017, and the IRS makes their audit statistics available
+According to AccountingToday, More than 150,000,000 Americans filed taxes in 2017, and the IRS makes their audit statistics available.

 |FORM 1040 PAYERS||ODDS||BUSINESS/SPECIALTY TAX PAYER||ODDS|

 |International Taxpayers||1/19||Large Corporations (Form 1120; assets over $ 5 billion)||1/3|